famous-battles-and-conflicts

 Lessons in Alliance Warfare

-The knights’ enemies, particularly Poland and Lithuania, learned from each battle.
+The knights' enemies, particularly Poland and Lithuania, learned from each battle.
 The union of Poland and Lithuania under the same ruling dynasty (the Jagiellons) created a combined force that the Teutonic Knights could no longer match.
-The battle of Grunwald demonstrated that a cohesive alliance of different ethnic groups—Poles, Lithuanians, Ruthenians, Tatars, and Czech mercenaries—could defeat a highly disciplined but smaller professional army.
+The Battle of Grunwald demonstrated that a cohesive alliance of different ethnic groups—Poles, Lithuanians, Ruthenians, Tatars, and Czech mercenaries—could defeat a highly disciplined but smaller professional army.
 This lesson in coalition warfare reshaped Eastern European politics for centuries.
+The Polish-Lithuanian Commonwealth, formally established in 1569, became one of the largest and most powerful states in Europe, in part because of the military cooperation forged in opposition to the Teutonic Order.

 Impact on Military Tactics